michelou/graalvm-examples/README.md

 - file [**`RESOURCES.md`**](RESOURCES.md) is the [Markdown][github_markdown] document presenting external resources.
 - file [**`setenv.bat`**](setenv.bat) is the batch file for setting up our environment.

-We also define a virtual drive **`G:`** in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"][windows_limitation] from Microsoft Support).
+We also define a virtual drive &ndash; e.g. drive **`G:`** &ndash; in our working environment in order to reduce/hide the real path of our project directory (see article ["Windows command prompt limitation"][windows_limitation] from Microsoft Support).

 > **:mag_right:** We use the Windows external command [**`subst`**][windows_subst] to create virtual drives; for instance:
 >